0xKarinyash/icecream/README.md

 **⚠️ ATTENTION: THIS IS AN EXPERIMENTAL VERSION ⚠️**

 > This current version is confirmed to work **only** with Hearts Of Iron IV.
-It should work with other games.
-But i'll test that when finish "stable" version also its is confirmed to work **ONLY** when launching the game executable directly from the terminal.
-Launching the game via the official Paradox Launcher may not work correctly or could lead to unexpected issues.
-Use at your own risk.
+It *should*, but not guaranteed to work with other games.
+But i'll test that when finish "stable" version.

 ---